Ginxss/tfds/README.md

 ## Multi Search Tree
 Behaves just like the [Search Tree](#search-tree) while allowing duplicate keys.

 The entries are sorted by the key.
 Values with the same key are not ordered in any particular order.
-If no duplicate keys are expected, the use of [Search Tree](#search-tree) is recommended, because of its slightly higher speed.
+If no duplicate keys are expected, the use of [Search Tree](#search-tree) is recommended because of its better performance.

 The keys for the multi search tree have to be comparable with `operator==`, `operator<` and `operator>`.

-Can also be used as a Multi Priority Queue, although the use of the wrapper [Multi Priority Queue](#multi-priority-queue) is recommended for that, because of its simpler interface.
+Can also be used as a Multi Priority Queue, although the use of the wrapper [Multi Priority Queue](#multi-priority-queue) is recommended because of its simpler interface.

-The multi search tree deallocates on destruction.

 ---